 #1 Read Before Booking

 Most tour operators have FAQs on their websites; read them before reserving your swim.
-If you plan to join our manta ray moonlight swim, you can find the FAQs at the bottom of our booking page.
+If you plan to join our manta ray moonlight swim, you can find the FAQs here.

 After reserving, you’ll typically receive a confirmation email with additional information.
 Keep that email at hand and re-read it on the day of the swim.